When you purchase through links on this site, I may earn an affiliate commission. Learn more ›

 The first generation of Fujitsu Quaderno e-readers was released in 2019, with two variants corresponding to the A5 and A4 paper sizes.
 (These paper formats are used worldwide, except for North America and parts of Central and South America).
 The Quaderno A4 is one of the few e-readers to have the size required to display sheet music.

-In 2021, Fujitsu released the second generation of its e-readers, updating the electronic paper to the best version at the time, the “E Ink Carta 1250”.
+In 2021, Fujitsu released the second generation of its Quaderno e-readers, updating the electronic paper to the best version at the time, the “E Ink Carta 1250”.

 E-reader to make music and practice scores - Fujitsu Quaderno A4 (Gen 2) with e-ink